SwapnaSubbagari/Airbnb-Data-Analysis---Project-3/README.md

 ## Dataset Variables<br>

-The dataset consist of the following variables. <br>
+The dataset consist of the following variables.

 ###id: Unique Listing ID<br>
 ###name: Name of Listing<br>